 Water with high mineral content, usually calcium and magnesium, is called hard water.
 Hard water is completely safe for drinking but some people don’t like the taste and prefer to have soft or neutral water instead.

-Besides, hard water brings with it its own challenges such as damage to appliances and pipes from limescale buildup, skin dryness and eczema, hair dullness, and even hair loss.
 Before we tell you how to test water hardness, it’s important to know the signs of hard water.

 Common Signs of Hard Water